dora-team/dora.dev/hugo/content/guides/value-stream-management/index.md

 The first thing a team should focus on visualizing is not the value stream, but rather the outcomes the team is seeking to achieve.
 This can be accomplished through the practice of Outcome Mapping:

-* Gather representatives of the key stakeholders involved in a process (aim for no more than ten people)
+* Gather representatives of the key stakeholders involved in a process (aim for no more than ten people).
 * Begin by clearly stating what strategic improvement mandate(s) the group has been asked to accomplish.
 * Set a timer and give the group time to brainstorm ideas and concerns about achieving this goal.
 What concerns are on the team's mind about this goal: problems, questions, ideas, context, etc. Using sticky notes on a physical or digital whiteboard is a great way to allow everyone to contribute ideas in parallel.
-We recommend a relatively brief period such as 5 minutes to maintain a sense of momentum for the group.
+We recommend a relatively brief period such as five minutes to maintain a sense of momentum for the group.
 * Group those concerns into categories and vote on the primary area of concern.
 Restate that concern as an outcome that the group is seeking to achieve.
-Validate that achieving this outcome would be relevant to the key strategic goals that the team is responsible for delivering
+Validate that achieving this outcome would be relevant to the key strategic goals that the team is responsible for delivering.
-* Having clearly stated the outcome to be achieved, take time to enumerate the benefits of achieving that, obstacles that stand in the way, and next steps that the team should consider
+* Having clearly stated the outcome to be achieved, take time to enumerate the benefits of achieving that, obstacles that stand in the way, and next steps that the team should consider.

 You can use any comparable approach to help the group clarify their target outcome.
 For more detail on this exercise, refer to the book Flow Engineering.

 The outcome should be stated specifically.
-For example, rather than saying “_improve software delivery performance_” or “_get better at operations_” set outcomes such as “_Reduce the percentage of deployments that cause failures in production to <10% within the next 3 months_”.
+For example, rather than saying “_improve software delivery performance_” or “_get better at operations_,” set outcomes such as, “_Reduce the percentage of deployments that cause failures in production to <10% within the next 3 months_.”
 See the diagrams below for more examples.

 ![Example 1 - Reduce time to production, Example 2 - Reduce change failure rate](outcome-mapping-1.jpg)